chrisruis/Mutational_spectra_data/README.md

 Contains SBS signatures for DNA repair genes, identified through hypermutator lineages.
 Files are named with the species from which the signature was extracted followed by the DNA repair gene

-## salmonella_spectra directory

-Contains variable sites alignments, phylogenetic trees, position conversion files, reference genomes and SBS spectra for _Salmonella_ datasets

-Directories are named to match the clade name in all\_salmonella\_SBS\_spectra.csv (Table Sx in the manuscript), which contains all of the Salmonella SBS spectra as a single catalogue

-Alignments and phylogenetic trees are named to match the directory name.
-Position conversion files are named conversion.txt.
-SBS spectra are named with the directory name followed by \_SBS\_spectrum.csv

-SBS spectra were calculated for 3 FastBAPS clusters within Typhimurium ST19 using a phylogenetic tree labelled with clades E1, E2 and E3.
-Branches labelled R were not included in these SBS spectra.
-The alignment, phylogenetic tree and labelled phylogenetic tree is therefore the same for the E1, E2 and E3 datasets

-SBS spectra were calculated for 3 enteric FastBAPS clusters within Typhimurium ST313 using a phylogenetic tree labelled with clades E1, E2 and E3.
-Branches labelled R were not included in these SBS spectra.
-The alignment, phylogenetic tree and labelled phylogenetic tree is therefore the same for the E1, E2 and E3 datasets

 ## P_aeruginosa_ST_spectra directory

 Contains variable sites alignments, phylogenetic trees, position conversion files, reference genomes and labelled phylogenetic trees used to calculate DNA repair gene hypermutator SBS spectra from _P. aeruginosa_ lineages